PupoSDC/chair-flight/libs/content/question-bank-type/content/B737/B737.10/page.md

   - Capt & F/O IAS disagree by more than 5kt for 5 seconds
 - **AOA DISAGREE:**
   - Capt & F/O AOA disagree by more than 10° for 10 seconds
+- **MAP RANGE DISAGREE**
+  - The selected range on the EFIS control panel is different from the map display range.

 ## TERRAIN (On navigation display & VSD)